 6 Steps to Rebuild Gut Flora Metabolism

+Gut flora is a term used to describe the trillions of microbes that live in our intestines.
 The most up to date research has revealed that the balance of our gut bacteria plays a large role in our metabolism.
 Many studies are even showing that changes in our gut flora are highly correlating with obesity and other metabolic disorders (4).

 Remember that girl that seemed to be able to eat EVERYTHING and not gain a pound?
 We always assumed that she just had a rock star metabolism.
 How many people do you know (you may be one of them) who has “done everything right” and still not lost weight?
 This weight loss resistance is becoming more and more common.

-Microbiome and Your Weight
+Gut Flora and Your Weight

 Did you know that science says your gut bacteria is largely responsible for how fast or slow your metabolism is?
 Even better, what if I told you that we can manipulate your gut flora in order to enhance your metabolism?
 Of course, there are many lifestyle and diet factors that you can incorporate to lose weight and change your metabolism to a degree.